ehamiter/aicalart/README.md

 python generate.py --skip-news --skip-holidays
 ```

-Skip uploading to S3, so the generated images will be created and saved in `staging/`, but not uploaded.
+Skip uploading, so the generated images will be created and saved in `staging/`, but not uploaded.
 Useful for experimentation:

 ```
 python generate.py --skip-upload